Wise Payroll Setup (Formerly TransferWise)

 Step 1

-Click on your avatar located in the bottom left corner of your dashboard, then select Payment accounts from the pop-up menu.
+Click on your avatar located in the bottom left corner of your dashboard, then select Payment Accounts from the pop-up menu.
 There, if you don’t have a Wise account yet, please, add it as shown in this article.

 If you have it, click Edit, and make sure that you have your local bank’s currency selected under Wise Currency.